n8nhackers/n8n-nodes-brightdata/README.md

 #### Usage

 - Resource: choose Unlocker API
   - Operation: choose "Send a Request".
     - Properties:
       - zone: Choose between your existing zone names.
       - url: The target URL you wish to access via Web Unlocker API.
       - method: The method to call the target URL.
       - format: Defines the response format.
 Use raw to receive the raw response from the target site.
 JSON is simpler for managing the output.
       - country: The country you will use to access the target URL.

-### TL;DR
+### TL;DR - WebUnlocker

 ![Get deals of the day](images/workflow-sample.png?raw=true "Get deals of the day")

 Don't want to read?
 Install n8n-nodes-brightdata in your n8n from Settings / Community nodes.
 Copy the URL of [Get deals of the day](https://raw.githubusercontent.com/n8nhackers/n8n-nodes-brightdata/refs/heads/main/use-cases/workflow-sample.json "Get deals of the day") and paste into "Import for URL" submenu at n8n.